idealista/tomcat_role/README.md

 ## Getting Started

 These instructions will get you a copy of the role for your ansible playbook.
-Once launched, it will install a [Tomcat](https://tomcat.apache.org/) server in a Debian system.
+Once launched, it will install a [Tomcat](https://tomcat.apache.org/) server.

 ### Prerequisities

 For compatible Ansible versions check [.travis.yml](.travis.yml).
-Inventory destination should be a Debian environment.
+Inventory destination should be an Ubuntu 18.04 Bionic / 16.04 Xenial, Debian 9 Stretch / 8 Jessie, or CentOS 7 environment.

 For testing purposes, [Molecule](https://molecule.readthedocs.io/) with Docker as driver and [Goss](http://goss.rocks) as verifier